HOW DO WE KNOW GOD EXISTS?

 Let’s walk through them.

-Everything that begins has a cause.
-This isn’t religious, it’s logical.
+Everything that begins must have a cause, a truth grounded not in religion but in reason itself.
 Nothing comes from nothing.
+In other words, if there were ever truly nothing, with no matter, no energy, no mind, and no cause, then nothing could ever come into existence.
 The universe began to exist, and all the scientific evidence points in that direction.
-Whether it’s the Big Bang theory or the observable expansion of galaxies, the cosmos had a starting point.
+From the Big Bang Theory to the observable expansion of galaxies, everything we see suggests that the cosmos had a definite starting point.

 So the real question is: What started it?